shorthills-ai/llama_index/CONTRIBUTING.md

 #### Node Parser

-A node parser parses `Document` objects into `Node` objects (atomic unit of data that LlamaIndex operates over, e.g., chunk of text, image, or table).
+A node parser parses `Document` objects into `Node` objects (atomic units of data that LlamaIndex operates over, e.g., chunk of text, image, or table).
 It is responsible for splitting text (via text splitters) and explicitly modeling the relationship between units of data (e.g. A is the source of B, C is a chunk after D).

 **Interface**: `get_nodes_from_documents` takes a sequence of `Document` objects as input, and outputs a sequence of `Node` objects.